chiph/macos-shortcuts/README.md

 2. **Shortcut Bundle Generation**
    - For each detected application:
      - Creates a new `.app` bundle directory structure.
-     - Copies the Automator Application Stub binary to serve as the shortcut’s executable.
+     - Copies the Automator Application Stub binary to serve as the shortcut's executable.
      - Dynamically generates an XML workflow (`document.wflow`) to launch the target app via Automator.
-       - The workflow references `/System/Library/Automator/Launch Application.action` and embeds the target app’s path.
+       - The workflow references `/System/Library/Automator/Launch Application.action` and embeds the target app's path.
        - XML-safe escaping ensures all characters/paths are handled correctly.
+     - **Extracts the app's icon** using multiple strategies:
+       - For modern apps with `Assets.car` (Calendar, System Settings, Books, etc.), uses a Swift helper script to extract icons via native macOS APIs.
+       - For traditional apps, copies the `.icns` file specified in the app's `Info.plist`.
+       - Falls back to finding the largest icon file when needed.

 3. **Result**
    - Each shortcut bundle is a genuine macOS application:
      - Can be launched, docked, or managed like any standard app.
      - *Does not* show a shortcut arrow overlay.
+     - Displays the original app's icon.

 4. **No Arrow Overlay?**
    - Standard Finder aliases or symlinks show a small arrow overlay in the Dock.